rsbondi/clightning-mobile/README.md

 all wallet functionality is in your node.
 This app also provides full RPC access for power users.

 There were several motivations for creating this.
 I wanted more of a power user app for my own purpose.
-I also wanted a proof of concept fot the [remoteRPC](https://github.com/rsbondi/clightning-go-plugin/tree/master/remoteRPC) plugin as it just feels more integrated than having a seperate server to set up, install and launch, with the plugin, you just configure additional parameters for your existing c-lightning and let it automatically launch.
+I also wanted a proof of concept fot the [remoteRPC](https://github.com/rsbondi/clightning-go-plugin/tree/master/remoteRPC) plugin as it just feels more integrated than having a seperate server to set up, install and launch, running its own protocol, where the plugin uses existing c-lightning JSON-RPC protocol and you just configure additional parameters for your existing c-lightning and let it automatically launch.
 I feel the plugin could open new doors for other developers as well.

 ## Warning: #reckless